rulom24/DatosMasivos/Practice/Practice 2.md

 3. Create an array of numbers in the range 1-1000 in steps of 5 by 5.

-4. Cuales son los elementos unicos de la lista Lista(1,3,3,4,6,7,3,7) utilice conversion a conjuntos
+4. What are the unique elements of the list List (1,3,3,4,6,7,3,7) use conversion to sets?

+5. Create a mutable map named names that contains the following:
-5. Crea una mapa mutable llamado nombres que contenga los siguiente "Jose", 20, "Luis", 24, "Ana", 23, "Susana", "27"
+   "Jose", 20, "Luis", 24, "Ana", 23, "Susana", "27".

 6 a .
-Imprime todas la llaves del mapa
+Print all the keys on the map.

 6 b .
-Agrega el siguiente valor al mapa("Miguel", 23)
+Add the following value to the map ("Miguel", 23).